Web Component

 javascript

-The method will always tell you, which prop and its new and old value.
+The method will always tell you which prop and its new and old values.

 onAdoption